Russell M. Robinson II: Early life

+Robinson received his undergraduate degree, Phi Beta Kappa, from Princeton University.
+He earned his law degree from Duke University School of Law, where he was a member of the Order of the Coif, received the Willis Smith Award, and served as editor-in-chief of the Duke Law Journal.

+Career

-Russell M. Robinson II (born 1932) is founding partner of the Charlotte, North Carolina law firm Robinson, Bradshaw & Hinson, P.A., and author of the definitive Robinson on North Carolina Corporation Law, Permanent (7th) Edition, which is now owned by and will be maintained under the control of Duke University School of Law.
+Robinson is founding partner of the Charlotte, North Carolina law firm Robinson, Bradshaw & Hinson, P.A., and author of the definitive Robinson on North Carolina Corporation Law, Permanent (7th) Edition, which is now owned by and will be maintained under the control of Duke University School of Law.
 He is a member of the American Law Institute and the Fourth Circuit Judicial Conference, a Fellow of the American Bar Association, and served for many years as chairman of the North Carolina Business Corporation Act Drafting Committee.